longtownhistory/longtownhistory.github.io/_tour/house.md

 ---
 layout: tour
 building: farmhouse
-folder:
+folder: smothers
-title:
+title: "James and Sophia Clemens' Farmhouse"
 interviewer: Jazma Sutton
 ---

-*Interviewer: Jazma Sutton, Rowan’s mother’s town tour.*

 *Participant:* Gonna try and get Anna-lisa Cox’s book, get that out as much as possible because that talks about....